 The timing will vary depending on how large they are, I suggest medium.
 2 hours is about how long you’ll need to set aside, or until the thickest part reaches a safe internal meat temperature of 165 F.

-How to get crispy chicken skin – The biggest tip you need to remember is tho dry the skin before anything else.
+The biggest tip you need to remember whether they are sauced like Teriyaki Chicken Drumsticks afterward or not is to dry the skin before anything else.
 Moisture on the outside will keep it a kinda’ blubbery texture, it needs to be dry.
 Just use paper towels to absorb as much as possible.
+Beyond that you can increase the temp on your smoked chicken drumsticks for the last 30 minutes or throw into your air fryer.

 Smoked Chicken Lollipop Recipe